ByAUJay

 Best‑practice design patterns we recommend

-- Wallet allowlist + sanctions status.
+- The wallet’s allowlist and any sanctions status.

 - Off-exchange collateral plumbing